 - We analyze the posterior distribution of the included coefficients of the linear model.
-This was not explored by Giannone, Lenza and Primiceri. - We add bogus predictors and observe correct exclusion only in a subset of the data sets. - We extend their analysis with Student's t prior for the regression coefficients.
-The heavier-tailed distribution was more restrictive in selecting possible predictors, and results once again corroborate with the thesis that the original Spike-and-Slab prior is unable to correctly allow and distinguish between shrinkage or sparsity. - We developed a simulation exercise to check the performance of the original model and with the t-student modification in a totally controlled environment.
-Posterior inference reinforces the belief that their prior incorrectly induces shrinkage.
+This was not explored by GLP - We add meaningless predictors and observe correct exclusion only in a subset of the simulated data sets. - We consider a Student's t prior $\beta_i | \beta \neq 0$ . - More restrictive in selecting possible predictors. - ▶ We show, via simulations, that their prior incorrectly induces shrinkage.

 Overall conclusion: Their Spike-and-Slab approach does not seem to be robust, leading to the illusion that sparsity is nonexistent, when it might in fact exist.
+Therefore, the illusion of the illusion :o)

-Ridge and lasso regressions Spike and slab model (or SMN model) SSVS and scaled SSVS priors Other mixture priors Toy example: R package Bayes1m
+Ridge and lasso regressions Spike and slab model (or SMN model) SSVS and scaled SSVS priors R package Bayeslm

 I. Adding meaningless variables

 II.
 Fatter tails via Student's t

 III.
-A simulation exercise
+More simulations